 Roasted peanuts can provide a good amount of essential nutrients in a healthy diet.
 Skip the high amount of sodium that is found in salted peanuts and grab a handful of unsalted ones for a good snack.
 Although about a quarter of a cup is about 250 calories, peanuts that are unsalted and roasted provide a mix of protein, fat, and carbohydrates.
 There is also a rich source of minerals in peanuts, like manganese, potassium, phosphorus, and zinc.
+Eat roasted peanuts in moderation and feel free to add flavor with seasonings and toppings like dried dill, black pepper and chili, dried fruit, and other herbs and spices.

 A Brief Background